Disclaimer: Originally published in July 2018. It is being republished since it still remains an interesting topic till today.

 FEAR OF ‘ADULTING’

-One of the most common terms used to describe what the millennial generation is doing is ‘adulting’.
-The word essentially means to behave more like an ‘adult’ with actual adult responsibilities.
+One of the most common terms used to describe what the millennial generation is doing is ‘adulting‘.
+The word essentially means to behave more like an ‘adult‘ with actual grown-up responsibilities.

 However, there is an underlying fear in the minds of the millennials to carry out ‘adulting‘.
 The very thought of having to face real-world problems and multitask seems daunting.
 Dependency on parents, cures us of that fear, even if it is done temporarily.

 THE TAKEN-FOR-GRANTED PARENT

 Overprotective parents display a trait of being a part of every aspect of the child’s life.
 This overprotectiveness makes the child more and more dependent on the parent.

 If the parent restricts the child from fighting his/her own battles and is available at every beck and call, the parent is taken for granted and only makes it harder for the child to be more independent in the future.